Jeremy Luke Hill’s Poetry of Thought

 etymologies+cover+slice

-Etymologies by Asa Boxer and David-Antoine Williams
+Etymologies by Asa Boxer and David-Antoine Williams Sold out

 Asa Boxer’s poetry has garnered several awards and his work is widely anthologized.
 His books include The Mechanical Bird (Signal, 2007), Skullduggery (Signal, 2011), and an illustrated chapbook entitled Friar Biard’s Primer to the New World (Frog Hollow Press, 2013).